Yucca Theater (Midland, Texas): Renovation and upgrades

 In 1981, volunteers restored the Yucca to its original condition, saving it from destruction.
 They retained the original architecture featuring golden bulls and winged lions.
 There was one modification: they replaced the cabaret seating with tables and chairs.
 Professional crews were brought in to make a few additions, which included a tiered floor for the cabaret seating, as well as technology updates.
 The theater holds over 1600 seats.
 After the restoration, the Yucca became the new, permanent home of the annual Summer Mummers show.
 Other regularly scheduled performances, such as Broadway in the Basin, use the theater as their venue.
 In 2008, a new sound system was installed.

 The Summer Mummers

 History

 Street performers in the 1800s were called "mummers."
 After Midland Community Theatre (MCT) decided that the production would be presented in the summer, the name "Summer Mummers" was born.
 In 1949 it presented its first production entitled "The Drunkard."
 MCT director, Art Cole, starred in the first production.
 In the early years productions were presented in various locations, including VFW halls and theatre center, the former home of MCT.
 After the 1981 restoration of the Yucca Theater was completed, the Yucca became the new home of Summer Mummers.
 Summer Mummers still performs exclusively at the Yucca to this day.
-The profits from Summer Mummers directly benefit MCT, even though the acting troop is a separate entity.
+The profits from Summer Mummers directly benefit MCT.
 The theatre is on the list of Historic Texas Landmarks.